bootcamp-s19/project1-campaign-website/README.md

 7. Edit the index.html file to include the Bootstrap reference via CDN
 ###### Develop:
 1. Add content and elements to your website
-2. View changes locally with Express
+2. View changes locally with MAMP (localhost)
 ###### Deploy:
 1. Create Heroku App with existing repo